 Take full advantage of probation – if that’s your sentence – and avoid any further legal trouble by adhering strictly to your probation’s terms and conditions.
 That’s the best course.

-IF YOU FACE A VOP CHARGE
+IF YOU FACE A VOP CHARGE IN FAIRFAX

 Since 2000, attorney Scott C. Nolan has represented clients charged with crimes ranging from traffic violations to violent felonies in Northern Virginia’s state and federal courts.
 He knows how important it is to avoid a VOP conviction.